bbcmicrobit/micropython/docs/devguide/repl.rst

 ``/dev/ttyUSB0`` with the port you found earlier.

 To exit, press Ctrl-A then \\ and answer Yes to the question.
-There are many ways back to a command prompt including Ctrl-A then Ctrl-D, which will detatch screen.
+There are many ways back to a command prompt including Ctrl-A then Ctrl-D, which will detach screen.
 All serial output from the micro:bit will still be received by ``screen``, the serial port will be locked, preventing other applications from accessing it.
 You can restart screen by typing ``screen -r``.
 Typing